raghuldav/XGBoost-NN-for-Airbnb/README.md

 The macro political tier NN (medium) will be evaluated against both the macro political tier NN (large) and macro political tier NN (small).
 The political small-tier NN is tested on the big-tier and medium-tier NN.

-All NN models (NN_v1 and NN_v2) have their metrics summarized and displayed in heatmaps and graphs.
+Overall, the NN_v1 and NN_v2 each have multiple metrics that are visualized in the form of heatmap and graph representations for comparison.

-#### Key Findings:
+#### Major Findings:

-The big-tier NNs provide good generalization to medium-tier and small-tier NNs.
+Large Tier NNs provide a large amount of generalization to Medium Tier and Small Tier NNs.

-NN_v2 consistently achieves higher R² and lower RMSE when compared to NN_v1.
+NN_v2 also results in more accurate R² and RMSE values than NN_v1.

 Medium → Big